“Myopia is not only about poor eyesight, it’s about increased risk of disabling eye diseases.”

-By 2050, half the world’s population will be myopic with up to ONE BILLION people at significantly increased risk of permanent blindness.
+By 2050, half the world’s population will be myopic with up to one billion people at significantly increased risk of permanent blindness.

 In a lens prescription each minus (-) diopter doubles the risk of developing ocular disorders.
 This is because elongation puts stress on the eye’s inner parts thereby inviting pre-mature development of maladies formerly attributed to old age.
-Nowadays, cataracts, glaucoma, retinal detachments, macular myopathy are striking earlier in life dramatically disabling millions of young people in their teens and twenties but also hitting adults over 45 with blinding conditions, which are the direct result of an over-stretched, weakened eyeball.
+Nowadays, cataracts, glaucoma, retinal detachments, macular myopathy are striking more people, dramatically disabling not only millions of young people in their teens and twenties but also hitting adults over 45 with blinding conditions, which are the direct result of an over-stretched, weakened eyeball.

-Origins of the current epidemic can be traced back to shortly after WWII – when, slowly but markedly, some sort of societal change began to reshape our environment.
-Although spikes in myopia have been documented in particular populations over past centuries, what’s new this time is that the span and magnitude of the present-day crisis has sparked a massive world-wide response from researchers, practitioners and industry who have joined together to tackle this phenomenon.
+Origins of the current epidemic can be traced back to shortly after WWII – when societal changes began to dramatically reshape our environment.
+Although spikes in myopia have been documented in particular populations over past centuries, what’s different this time is that the international span and magnitude of the present-day crisis has sparked a massive world-wide response from researchers, practitioners and industry who have joined together to tackle this phenomenon.

 Working closely with a distinguished group of scientists and innovators, we interweave their observations with testimonials of individuals living with progressive myopia, giving voice and firsthand witness to the real-life challenges on both sides of the conundrum.

 With millions of young people unwittingly marching towards blindness, our objective is to reach as wide a general audience as possible on multiple international media and educational platforms.
 To achieve this, we are creating a project with a strong visual and editorial line while building an integrated distribution model with: 1) A visually creative, feature-length documentary essay; 2) a factual 52-minute version for TV and classroom screenings; 3) five shorts episodes (2-3 mins each) designed for children and adolescents; and 4) an audio book/podcast.